 - The SMF sends to the UPF acting as PSA N4 rules such as PDR, FAR related to IP Multicast traffic allowed for the PDU Session.
 This may take place at steps 10a and 16a of clause 4.3.2.2.1-1 of TS 23.502 [3].
 Such N4 rules are further described in clause 4.6.
 IP Multicast traffic allowed for the PDU Session corresponds to IPTV services allowed for the user.

 NOTE: The interactions between STB and 5G-RG are specified in TR-124 [5] in BBF and not shown in this clause.

-**** Third Change ****
+NOTE: In case STBs behind 5G-RG have separate access right status, 5G-RG establish separate PDU Session for each STB behind 5G-RG to realize separate access right.**** Third Change ****

 9.3 Policy and charging control rule